griffithlab/civicpy/docs/user/intro.rst

     CIViCpy (http://civicpy.org)

-for the analyses, ORM, and exports provided by the software and:
+for the SDK and analysis toolkit provided by the software and:

     Griffith, M. et al. CIViC is a community knowledgebase for expert crowdsourcing the clinical interpretation of variants in cancer.
     *Nat Genet* 49, 170-174, `doi:10.1038/ng.3774`_ (2017).